ECMWFCode4Earth/Elefridge.jl/README.md

 ## Abstract

 Enormous amounts of data are produced at weather and climate forecast centres worldwide.
-Compressing large data sets is inevitable to reduce storage and data sharing requirements.
+Compressing large data sets is inevitable to reduce storage and and to facilitate data sharing.
 Current compression techniques in forecast centres do not exploit the spatio-temporal correlation of many atmospheric variables nor do they only compress the real information contained in 32 or 64-bit floating-point numbers.
 Here, we find alternatives to the default 24-bit linear quantisation compression in the Copernicus Atmospheric Monitoring Service (CAMS) data set and provide a perspective for climate data compression at large compression factors.
-Logarithmic quantisation was found to better match the data distributions in CAMS, allowing for successful compression at 16-bit per value.
-The bitwise information content is calculated in the original 32-bit floating-point number encoding, suggesting only 3-9 significant bits contain real information for most variables.
+The bitwise information content is calculated in the original 32-bit floating-point number encoding, suggesting only 2 to 5 significant bits contain real information for most variables.
 Floating-point quantisation can consequently set bits that do not contain information to 0, facilitating available lossless compression algorithms.
 The entire CAMS data set can be compressed into its real information with this technique by a factor of 13, relative to 32-bit floating-point numbers.
-Most lossless compression algorithms work on one-dimensional arrays, but making use of the correlation in three spatial dimensions with the compression method zfp, an overall compression factor of 26 (1.2 bit per value) for the entire dataset is achieved.
+Most lossless compression algorithms work on one-dimensional arrays, but making use of the correlation in three spatial dimensions with the compression method zfp, an overall compression factor of 24 (1.3 bit per value) for the entire dataset is achieved.
 This study provides evidence that climate and weather forecast data archives can be reduced by one to two orders of magnitude in size without losing valuable information.